niecogi/pokemon/README.md

 - Pagination for displaying large numbers of Pokemons
 - List and grid mode
 - Search bar to find the Pokemons
+- 💥 Not Found page (404) for those routes that do not exist.
 - 🌑 Dark and 🌞Light mode (with CSS variables)
 - 🚀 Deployed in Netlify for easy previewing of the project